autorope/donkeycar/docs/utility/donkey.md

 # Donkey Command-line Utilities

-The `donkey` command is created when you install the donkeycar python package.
-This is a python script that adds some important functionality.
-The operations here are vehicle independant, and should work on any hardware configuration.
+The `donkey` command is created when you install the donkeycar Python package.
+This is a Python script that adds some important functionality.
+The operations here are vehicle independent, and should work on any hardware configuration.

 ## Create Car